rohsaurus/Cerberus/contributing.md

+# Contributing to Cerberus
+Hey!
+First of all, thank you for contributing to Cerberus.
+It's people like you that makes open source software the success it is!

+## Table Of Contents
 - [Contributing to Cerberus](#contributing-to-cerberus)
 - [First of all, what is Cerberus, and how does it work?](#first-of-all-what-is-cerberus-and-how-does-it-work)
  - [Step by Step Breakdown of what is happening in the background](#step-by-step-breakdown-of-what-is-happening-in-the-background)